chainguard-dev/malcontent/README.md

 ### CAPA

 Much of bincapz's functionality is inspired by https://github.com/mandiant/capa.
-Unfortunately, Capa only works on x86-64 binaries, ELF/PE, and is exceptionally slow yet thorough.
+Unfortunately, capa only works on x86-64 binaries (ELF/PE), and does not work for macOS Mach-O programs, arm64 binaries, or scripting languages.
+It's a pretty amazinng tool though - check it out!